Rainbow-CPaaS/Rainbow-Web-SDK-Samples/SDKAudioVideoAngularSample/README.md

 SDK Angular Audio Video Sample
 ------------------------------

-This demo is provided "as is" without support.
+This demo is provided "as it is" without support.

 This demo demonstrates the use of the following Rainbow SDK for Web APIs: